Headed to one of those chilly countries? You'll absolutely want to make sure you have the right kind of boots for your semester.

 How Warm Should My Boots Be?

-You can find tons of different boots that are good for it's-a-little-chilly weather to negative-30-oh-my-gosh-I-cant-feel-my-toes weather!
+You can find tons of different boots that are good for it's-a-little-chilly weather to negative-30-I-can't-feel-my-toes weather.

 Where Do I Buy Boots?

 Some volunteers will buy their boots in country and others bring some from home.
 If you're volunteering during the Fall, you'll have a couple of months to shop around before it gets too cold.
 If you're volunteering during the Spring, we recommend bringing warm boots with you because you'll want them the minute you get off the plane!

 Although there are places in country to buy boots, I personally liked bringing some with me so I could shop around for deals and find some I liked without feeling the rush of needing them right away.

 This isn't a complete list, but you're going to want to go in this direction — some of these brands are pricier, but you're paying for quality.
 You absolutely don't want to spend a semester walking in boots that aren't warm, and aren't waterproof.

 - Stores like Dick's Sporting Goods or REI will also carry a handful of brands.

 Buying full price is likely not in your college budget, but there's ways to still get good quality boots for less.
 I love the websites below because they often offer huge discounts vs buying directly from the brand's store.
 A big tip is to sign up for the website's newsletter to get a certain percentage off and then combine that with sales going on.
 You can often get 50-75% off that way.

 You can also sign up for a rewards program.
 REI has a membership (there is a small fee) but you'll get a head's up when new inventory is coming in, and when they are doing sales.
 You can also get 20% off one item with your membership.